Join us for a uniquely challenging international hackathon

 Social Storm is an out of the classroom, experiential learning activity, where participants are challenged to apply theory to a real life social problem.

-In a 48-hour hackathon style event, participants will be working in teams to find a sustainable solution to one of the two challenges set.
+In a hackathon style event, participants will be working in teams to find a sustainable solution to a Sustainable Development Goal.

 We are looking for individuals from a range of industries, backgrounds and experiences to mentor our teams.